 For this recipe, once you prep the ingredients, the cooking part takes less than 10 minutes.
 If you don’t own a wok, a saute pan will work just fine.

-2 tablespoon garlic, chopped
+- 2 tablespoons garlic, chopped

-2 tablespoon ginger, chopped
+- 1 tablespoon ginger, chopped

-1 teaspoon chili paste
+- 1 teaspoon chili paste

-10–15 dried red chilies, chopped or whole.
+- 10–15 dried red chilies, chopped or whole.

-2 teaspoons dark soy sauce
+- 2 teaspoons soy sauce

-1 T water
+- 1 tablespoon water

-1 teaspoon sugar
+- 1 teaspoon sugar

-1 tsp rice vinegar
+- 1 tsp rice vinegar

 - Garnish: 2 scallions, chopped and 1/3 cup roasted crushed peanuts

-Trim off tough ends of asparagus and cut into 2 inch pieces.
+- Trim off tough ends of asparagus and cut into 2 inch pieces.
 Chop ginger and garlic.
 Chop scallions.
 Crush peanuts.
 Get all your other ingredients ready to use by the stove top. * If using green beans see note below*

-In a wok, heat peanut oil on nigh heat until it just begins to smoke.
+- In a wok, heat peanut oil on nigh heat until it just begins to smoke.
 Turn heat to medium high.
 Add ginger, and stir constantly for 30 seconds, to prevent browning.
 Add garlic, stir another 30 seconds to one minute until golden brown.
-(If using ground pork, brown it now).
 Turn heat to medium.
 Add asparagus, stir 2-3 minutes.